telliott99/smallprojects/mules.md

     #3 285.109 (+ 0.015) (h)
     #4 277.189 (+ 0.063)

-and again, #2 and #3 are the ones being used.  #4 changed very little from the previous weight, I must have just screwed up in the initial setup.
+and again, #2 and #3 are the ones being used.

+We see that #4 is changed very little from the previous weight, I suppose I must have just screwed up in the initial weighing.